segmentstream-com/segmentstream-com.github.io/_docs/datasources/facebook.md

 order: 1
 ---

 > Attention!
-The [Streaming](/integrations/ddmanager-streaming) integration has to be enabled to use this feature.
+The [Google BigQuery](/integrations/google-bigquery) integration has to be enabled to use this feature.

 ### Importing data from Facebook